 In the USA, many water infrastructure upgrades are going to be needed in the next couple of decades.

-Brookings Metropolitan Policy Programme, based in Washington D.C., have recently been thinking through this problem and have held a conference in hopes of coming up with some solutions.
+Brookings Metropolitan Policy Programme, based in Washington D.C., has recently been thinking through this problem and has held a conference in hopes of coming up with some solutions.

 Some questions that were raised revolved around raising awareness of this field of work and encouraging young people to consider it – seeing as it is a well-paid area of labor.

 Some of the main issues with recruitment for water infrastructure jobs were discovered to be the general invisibility of the whole vocation.

 Many young people are simply unaware that jobs like these even exist – let alone have considered training for them and doing them.

 ” We have to do a better job recruiting,” said Kishia Powell, Atlanta’s commissioner for the Department of Watershed Management, in response to an audience question on how to get young people interested in water jobs.
 She outlined various initiatives that Atlanta is using to get students as young as elementary school age interested in working in the water sector, including career days, internship programs, and more.”